Permafrost/Tundra/SERVICES.md

 #### Inputs:

-* `$file` is the name of the file to be touched, specified as either a relative or absolute file path or file: [URI].
+* `$file` is the name of the file to be touched, specified as either a relative or absolute file path or `file:` [URI].
 If the file does not exist, it will be created.
-If the file does exist, its modification time will be updated to current time.
+If the file does exist, its last modification time will be updated to current time.

 ---